Hugh W. Sloan, Chairman of the Board

 John Sztykiel has nearly two decades of management experience at Spartan Motors.
 He began his career at SMI as director of marketing for the Company's diversified products group before being promoted to executive vice president and then to vice president of sales.
 He served as the Company's president and chief operating officer for 10 years, leading Spartan through one of its most dynamic periods of growth.

-Lori L. Wade, Interim Chief Financial Officer and Treasurer
+Lori L. Wade, Chief Financial Officer and Treasurer

-Lori Wade joined Spartan Motors, Inc. in February 2008 as the Company’s Executive Director of Finance.
-Ms. Wade was named Interim Chief Financial Officer and Treasurer in March 2013.
+Lori Wade was promoted to Chief Financial Officer in February 2014.
+Ms. Wade joined Spartan Motors, Inc. in February 2008 as the Company's Executive Director of Finance and was named Interim Chief Financial Officer and Treasurer in March 2013.
 Prior to joining Spartan Motors, Ms. Wade spent 21 years at Eaton Corporation, a publicly traded diversified power management solutions company.
 While with Eaton, Ms. Wade held several management positions, including Worldwide Sarbanes-Oxley Manager and Logistics Center Controller.

 Thomas T. Kivell, Vice President, Secretary, and General Counsel